Innovations We Support

 The ‘SAFE NEST’ PROJECT- “Enabling Safe Self-Managed Abortion for Transgender Youth through facebook messenger bot”

-Women Promotion Centre Kenya
+Women Promotion Centre

 Women Promotion Centre uses technology to facilitate abortion service delivery for transgender youth.
 Through a secure online platform called Safe Nest, the innovation provides safe, non-judgmental, self-managed abortion services and information.
 Trained volunteer Trans* Connectors work hand-in-hand with service providers to create awareness and provide referrals and direct distribution of medical abortion medications.
 After youth’s self-managed abortion, medical personnel follow up with them remotely to ensure that the treatment was successful.
 Additionally, Trans* Connectors refer youth to trans youth-friendly providers of other reproductive health services.